-We encourage any student, staff, or faculty member that is interesed in volunteering, providing or utilizing service-learning opportunities, or becoming engaged and involved while addressing community needs, to visit the Volunteerism and Service Learning Support office!
+We encourage any student, staff, or faculty member that is interested in volunteering, providing or utilizing service-learning opportunities, or becoming engaged and involved while addressing community needs, to visit the Volunteerism and Service Learning office!

 Carmichael Student Center, Suite 267

 Office Hours: Monday - Friday | 8am - 5pm